 - I should have had a wheelchair years ago, but it is the NHS's policy to wait for the patient to ask for one, rather than suggesting it might be helpful.
 Even though I was telling all of my doctors that I was struggling to walk and had to be dropped off at the door to everywhere i.e. doctors, cafe, cinima, etc It would have changed my life so much, but the weakness and fatigue of EDS is so poorly understood

 - A lot of people in hospital waiting rooms are friendly and nice, you can have pleasant conversations with them, which pass the time nicely; especially if the doctor is running late like usual!

-- Most doctors haven't heard of EDS, and if they have, they don't understand how much it can effect you.
+- Most doctors haven't heard of EDS or POTS, and if they have, they don't understand how much it can effect you.
 Nearly every reference dosen't have a comprehensive list of symptoms.

 - I spend more than I should on online shopping, as it one of the few joys I have left.

 - My family is very understanding and supportive compared to a lot of other people I talk to online who have EDS.
 I am lucky :)

 - I am glad I enjoy gaming (playstation etc) as it is one of the few things I used to do, which I can still do, now:)

 - My podgy knees look less podgy when I a sitting down (as I noticed in the reflection of a shopfront), so I can wear shorts or skirts in my wheelchair and my knees look positively boney!:D